-The documented command or function complies with the standard listed.
-Most of these interfaces are defined by a formal standard, and controlled by a standards organization.
-Changes will usually be made in accordance with approved changes to that standard. his stability level can also apply to interfaces that have been adopted (without a formal standard) by an "industry convention."
+Most of these interfaces are defined by a formal standard, and controlled by a standards development organization.
+Changes will usually be made in accordance with approved changes to that standard.
+This stability level can also apply to interfaces that have been adopted (without a formal standard) by an "industry convention."

-Support is provided for only the specified version(s) of a standard; support of later versions is not guaranteed.
-If the standards organization approves a non-upwards-compatible change to a Standard interface that Sun decides to support, we will announce a compatibility and migration strategy.
+Support is provided for only the specified version(s) of a standard; support for later versions is not guaranteed.
+If the standards development organization approves a non-upward-compatible change to a Standard interface that Sun decides to support, Sun will announce a compatibility and migration strategy.